 University of Utah School of Medicine

 Well known for his selfless service, Dr. Douglas Carrell joined the American Society of Andrology in 1986, and since that time, has quietly dedicated himself to advancing the Society.
-He has served ASA in a variety of volunteer capacities, including as a member of the Publications and Development committees, as Chair of the Publications committee, and as a member of the Executive Council.
+He has served ASA in a variety of volunteer capacities, including as a member of the Publications and Development committees, as Chair of the Publications committee, and as a member of the Board of Directors.
 Dr. Carrell’s crowning contribution was his service as Co-Editor-In-Chief of our society’s journal, Andrology, for two consecutive terms (2011-2019).
 Even under ordinary conditions the level of service provided by a journal Editor over the course of 7+ years would be, quite simply, enormous.
 But in addition, Dr. Carrell helped oversee the monumental task of merging the former Journal of Andrology with the International Journal of Andrology, which published its inaugural issue in January 2013.
 During his time as Co-Editor-In-Chief of Andrology, Dr. Carrell oversaw the review of more than 500 manuscripts, with a remarkable average turnaround time of 22 days to first decision, and an increase of the journal impact factor from 2.3 to the most recent 3.1, becoming the highest rated journal in male reproductive medicine.
 He also graciously contributed 20 editorials and solicited numerous timely review articles from experts in andrology sub-disciplines, all with the goal of bettering the society’s journal and the field of Andrology.
 His editorial work was truly selfless as Dr. Carrell utilized his editorial stipend to found the ASA Journal Endowment fund, which supports the Andrology Award that is given each year to the chosen best publication in the journal Andrology.

 Dr. Carrell earned a Bachelor of Science degree in Zoology in 1985 from Brigham Young University before completing his Master’s in Cellular and Developmental Biology also at BYU in 1989.
 He successfully completed his PhD in Reproductive Physiology in 1995 at the University of Utah and joined the faculty in the Department of Surgery, Division of Urology in the University of Utah School of Medicine in 1996.
 He rose through the ranks becoming Professor in 2009 and taking on administrative duties as Co-Chief of the Division of Reproductive Endocrinology and Infertility in the Department of Obstetrics and Gynecology in 2010 and is currently Chief of the Division of Andrology.
 Dr. Carrell is also a certified High Complexity Lab Director and currently serves as the IVF and andrology laboratory Director for the Center for Reproductive Medicine & Advanced Reproductive Technologies (Minnesota) and the clinical laboratory Director of the In Vitro Fertilization and Andrology laboratories at the University of Utah.